West Texas Boys Ranch

-West Texas Boys Ranch (WTBR) is a Christian private residential community for boys located in Tankersley, unincorporated Tom Green County, Texas, near San Angelo.
+West Texas Boys Ranch (WTBR) is a Christian private residential community for boys located near Tankersley, unincorporated Tom Green County, Texas, about 14 miles outside of San Angelo.
 The 963 acre facility is a 501(c)(3) nonprofit organization, and it is open to any qualified boy, regardless of his or his family's ability to pay the tuition.
-The ranch uses donations to fund its services.
-The ranch can accommodate up to 40 boys, who come from across the United States.
+The ranch is not funded by the state and uses donations to fund its services.
+The ranch can accommodate up to 32 boys, and is licensed to accept ages 8 through 17 years old.
+The ranch is licensed to accept boys from Texas and the four bordering states of New Mexico, Oklahoma, Arkansas, and Louisiana.
 The ranch does not take custody of its boys, and it is not a boot camp, detention center, drug rehabilitation center, or a "last resort" for hardcore juvenile offenders.
+It is also not a boarding school or a summer camp, but a residential treatment facility for troubled boys.

 History

 The ranch has provided a community for boys since 1947.

 In December 1999, former counselor Larry Wisenbaker pleaded guilty to multiple sexual crimes involving minors at St. Jude's Ranch for Children in Boulder City, Nevada.
 He had previously been accused of sexual misconduct involving 8 boys at West Texas Boys Ranch which had not been investigated by Texas police before he left the state.
 He was fired from West Texas Boys Ranch after complaints of sexual abuse early in his employment in 1998.
 Wisenbaker was sentenced to four life terms in prison in February 2000 after District Judge Kathy Hardcastle became aware that he was previously convicted of assaulting a child at Hephzibah Home for Children in Macon, Georgia.

 In 2003 a FedEx Cessna Caravan crashed on a plot of land belonging to the ranch.